 Company C is the purchaser, and Company D is the supplier.
-Company C places Rs.10000 worth of orders from Company D. After sampling the delivered goods; company C informs company D about the low quality of goods detected in the sample.
-While company D verifies the sampled items to confirm the issues and faults a credit note opposition of the original invoice for the amount mutually decided on.
+Company C places Rs.10,000 worth of orders from Company D. After verifying the delivered goods, Company C informs company D about the low quality of goods detected while ascertaining them.
+After analyzing the debit note, company D accepted the debit note and issued a credit note as a sign of a refund for low-quality goods being delivered.

-In real cases, the original invoice can be canceled in opposition to the credit note issued, and also an invoice corrected can be raised.
+In real cases, the original invoice can be canceled in opposition to the credit note issued, and an updated invoice can be raised.

-This credit note also may be used by Company C for further purchases from company D in the future, and the refund of the amount may also be agreed.
+This credit note also may be used by Company C for further purchases from Company D in the future.

 This article gave a clear difference between debit and credit notes by explaining the core concepts and reasons for issuing debit and credit note.
 I hope the readers will get a detailed insight into the debit and credit note concepts.